davetron5000/angular-rails-book/crud_recipe.md

     git://receta.git/app/assets/javascripts/app.coffee#..crud-views

 Next, we'll create `form.html`:

     git://receta.git/app/assets/javascripts/templates/form.html#crud-views

-Now, we'll need to add a link to create a recipe to `index.html`:
+Now, we'll need to add a link to create a recipe as well as one to edit in `index.html`:

     git://receta.git/app/assets/javascripts/templates/index.html#..crud-views

+These links require new functions called `newRecipe()` and `edit()`, which we'll add to `RecipesController.coffee`:

+    git://receta.git/app/assets/javascripts/controllers/RecipesController.coffee#..b788ed96

 And lastly, we'll need links to edit and delete a recipe in `show.html`: